astropenguin/jupyter-io/README.md

 plt.plot([1, 2, 3])
 plt.savefig("figure.pdf")
 ```
-This should work in most cases, however, in a virtual environment like [Google Colaboratory](https://colab.research.google.com/), you will not be able to get the file once the Jupyter server is stopped.
+This should work in many cases, however, in a virtual environment like [Google Colaboratory](https://colab.research.google.com/), you will not be able to get the file once the Jupyter server is stopped.
-By wrapping the file path by `in_notebook`, the PDF file will be directly saved into the Jupyter notebook and you will get a download link instead:
+By wrapping the file path by `in_notebook`, the PDF file will be directly saved to the Jupyter notebook and you will get a download link instead:
 ```python
 import matplotlib.pyplot as plt from jupyter_io import in_notebook